Top Answers to Artificial Intelligence Interview Questions

 - Learning to Learn

-It is a subset of machine learning which is used to create an artificial multi-layer neural network.
-They have self-learning capability based on previous instances and provides high accuracy.
+Deep Learning is a subset of Machine Learning which is used to create an artificial multi-layer neural network.
+It has self-learning capabilities based on previous instances, and it provides high accuracy.

-Linear and logistic regression, Support vector machine, Naive Bayes
+Linear and logistic regression, support vector machine, and Naive Bayes

 - Logistic regression

 - Naive Bayes, and so on